ZhenyingZhu/StudyNotes/SystemDesign.md

 - end devices could publish very out-of-date events
 - the event time should be the timestamp on the end devices, but end device clock is not trustworth
 - to adjust incorrect device clocks, can log 3 timestamps: 1. when the event occurs on the device, 2. when the event reachs the server according to the device, 3. the server timestamp.
-Substract 3 and 2 to calculate an offset
+Substract 3 and 2 to calculate an offset **[KEY]**

-Types of windows
+Types of windows **[KEY]**

 - Tumbling window: fixed length.
 Each event belongs to only one window
 - Hopping window: fixed length.
 Windows can overlap. e.g., 5-min window with 1-min hop size.
 Provide smoothing.
 Calculate the 1-min windows and aggregate them